Belgradstraße: History

 The course of Belgradstraße follows the northern part of the Türkengraben, built in 1702-1704 as a connecting channel from the Nymphenburg-Biedersteiner canal to Munich Residenz and was refilled in 1811 again.

 In 1764, the Schwaige St. Georgenschwaige (1568 St. Georgen, 1620 at St. Georgen) was first named at the junction of the Turkish moat and canal.
 In 1826, an open-air swimming pool was opened here and a restaurant was built in the former bleach house, the so-called "Dutch bleach".
 In 1850, it was renamed by the owner and became the "Bad Georgenschwaige".
-In 1850, it was announced in Munich Tagblatt that a license was granted to a Lohnkutscher for passenger trips by horsebusses to Georgenschweige.
+In 1850, it was announced in Munich Tagblatt that a license was granted to a Lohnkutscher for passenger trips by horse-drawn omnibuses to Georgenschweige.

 Until the incorporation of the district of Schwabing, in 1890, to Munich, the city limit boundary was around Munich, at the height of the later Kurfürstenplatz.
 In the plan of the royal capital and residence city of Munich from 1858/59, the Belgradstraße is marked as "leading to Georgenschwaig" and apart from a few buildings on the later Kurfürstenplatz, still completely undeveloped.
 The city of Munich wrote out a competition for the expansion of the city and in 1892 began a construction boom according to a development plan by Theodor Fischer.

 In the first third of the 20th century, the then Belgradstraße 57 (1903-1936), with the "Pension Fürmann" was also a culmination of the Schwabinger Bohème.
 After 1936, the house number was changed to 61.
 The Swiss Heinrich Fürmann (* 1870, † 1936), operated the pension together with his wife Luise (Lulu), in a converted horse stable.
 Guests often stayed more than a year, often rent was deferred, food and drink costed almost nothing.
 As such, the pension attracted artists from all over the world.
 René Prévot lived for some time in the popular guesthouse, and in his room Ricarda Huch previously lived there.